 Takeaway

 The web is a dynamic platform, and it can be difficult to discern fact from fiction.
-These SEO myths stem from outdated information, but consistently researching the latest trends and algorithms can help law firms make the most of their ranking efforts.
+These law firm SEO myths stem from outdated information, but consistently researching the latest trends and algorithms can help law firms make the most of their ranking efforts.
 For more SEO best practices, download our free eBook: SEO for Law Firm Websites.

 Contact us today if you need assistance developing a comprehensive SEO strategy that will improve your search visibility and increase the number of visitors to your firm’s website.